 - Why home energy audits are a good place to start

-You could cut up to 50% of your energy use when getting high-performance insulation, professional air sealing, and heat pump HVAC upgrades with Sealed.
+You could cut up to 50% of your energy use when getting high-performance insulation, professional air sealing, and heat pump HVAC upgrades from a Sealed-vetted contractor.
 Learn how.

 What’s the timeline on the 25C energy-efficiency home improvement tax credit being available?

 The increased tax incentives will go into effect in 2023.
 That means if you install a home energy-efficiency project in 2023, you may be eligible to claim the credit when you file your taxes in 2024.

 If you’re still working on 2022 taxes, ENERGY STAR has some great resources on the existing 2022 tax credits, but we also recommend you work with a tax professional to review your eligibility and application.

 (If you work with Sealed, we’re here to provide any documentation you may need!)